Ola-Crrypt/Ola-Crrypt/README.md

-- 👋 Hi, I’m @Big_Ola01 on X
+- 👋 Hi, I’m @Ola_crrypt on X
-- 🧑‍🎓I'm a Data Scientist (MSC) currently schooling at University of Greenwich
+- 🧑‍🎓I'm a Data Scientist (MSC)
-- 👀 I’m interested in Coding (Python)
+- 👀 I’m interested in Coding (Python & SQL)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently building prototype, just ti have POW
 - 💞️ I’m looking to collaborate with Blockchain Developers
-- 📫 How to reach me olamilekanalaga@gmail.com / @Ola_crrypt  (Twitter/Telegram) or @big_ola01 on x
+- 📫 How to reach me alagaolamilekan@gmail.com / @Ola_crrypt  (Twitter/Telegram) or @big_ola01 on x

 <!---
 Ola-Crrypt/Ola-Crrypt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.